 1. Sheet Pan Sausage and Veggies

-One can black beans ($0.89), 8 flour tortillas ($1.50), 2 cups shredded cheese ($1.36).
-Mash half the beans, leave the rest whole, mix with cheese, fold into tortillas, and pan-fry until crispy.
-Budget-friendly because beans provide filling protein for under a dollar and cheese makes it feel indulgent.
-Add leftover rice or corn to stretch it further and boost nutrition without raising the cost.
+With just one can of black beans ($0.89), a pack of flour tortillas ($1.50), and two cups of shredded cheese ($1.36), you’ve got the foundation for a meal that feels way more indulgent than the price tag suggests.
+Mash half the beans for a creamy base; leave the rest whole for texture.
+Then mix with cheese, fold into tortillas, and pan-fry until golden and crispy.
+Beans do the heavy lifting here and deliver filling protein for under a dollar, while the melted cheese makes every bite feel like a treat.
+Have leftover rice or corn on hand?
+Toss it in to stretch the recipe further and sneak in a little extra nutrition without adding to the cost.

 3. Pasta with Butter and Peas